 6. Emotional and Behavioral Changes

 The amygdala is located inside the temporal lobe and is responsible for emotional responses.
 Interestingly, a stroke in the temporal lobe can affect emotion in different ways.

 Some may experience more aggressive behavior after a stroke while others may become more passive.
 This illustrates how every stroke is different, even when it occurs in the same area of the brain.

 Instead of trying to predict which emotional or behavioral changes stroke patients may experience, it’s best to take action to address what does happen.

 Next, we will discuss the various ways your rehabilitation team may address these different side effects.

 Rehabilitation for Temporal Lobe Strokes

-Because temporal lobe strokes affects every brain differently, treatments will vary based on the symptoms experienced by each individual.
+Because temporal lobe strokes affect every brain differently, treatments will vary based on the symptoms experienced by each individual.

 Here are some types of therapy that may help recovery after temporal lobe stroke:

 - Speech therapy may guide stroke survivors to overcome all types of aphasia including Wernicke’s aphasia.
 Practicing specific speech therapy exercises helps patients relearn the particular language skill that was impaired.

 - Cognitive training may improve memory in some patients While memory is not guaranteed to improve, cognitive training is known to improve recognition, which may help patients recognize faces again.

 - Vision restoration therapy may improve vision after stroke.
 While more research is needed in this area, Novavision is a new and emerging concept.

 - Psychotherapy may also benefit survivors of temporal lobe stroke.
 It may provide new ways of coping with significant life changes and difficult emotions after stroke.

 - Audiologists can fit you with a hearing aid if you struggle with impaired hearing after a stroke.
 A speech-Language pathologist may provide recommendations or other methods to improve hearing after stroke.

 These rehabilitation methods promote recovery through the phenomenon of neuroplasticity: the brain’s ability to continually adapt and reassign functions affected by a stroke to healthy regions of the brain.